dolores1234/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-11](figure/unnamed-chunk-11.png)

 Examining the chart the maximum average number of steps for the week occurs on weekday mornings between 5:00 AM and 10:00 AM.
-The calcuation below establish the exact interval at 8:35 AM.
+The calculation below establishes the exact interval at 8:35 AM.

 ```r
 data[which(data$x == max(data$x)),]